department-of-veterans-affairs/caseflow/docs/bat-team.md

 When a slack message has been adequately addressed (question answered, or GitHub issue created, etc), add the :white_check_mark: emoji.

+Prioritize pairing during investigations.
+This gives everyone a chance to learn about parts of Caseflow that they might not know as well.

 ### Sentry and Slack

 Each Bat Team member should take responsibility for one or more Slack channels and monitor for Sentry alerts.
 These